 Theatre Museum in Wroclaw

-The Theatre Museum is not only an opportunity to learn the interesting history of Wroclaw theatres, but also to play with tools of theatre actors: voice and body.
+The Theatre Museum is not only an opportunity to learn the interesting history of Wroclaw theatres, but also to play with tools of theatre actors.

 The patron of the first Theatre Museum in Poland is Henryk Tomaszewski.
 The outstanding actor and director was the founder and long-year director of the Wroclaw Mime Theatre.
 Tomaszewski's and Grotowski's theatres functioning in Wroclaw were top world-class brands.